Kogi leads in fiscal transparency, accountability award in North Central

 “Good governance starts from budgeting.
 This report and award are aimed at strengthening fiscal transparency to help build trust in government, facilitate accountability in public resource management and ensure sustainability in the participating states.

-“It is evident from the 2022 SNBTS on the public availability of budget documents and transparency that there are positive changes.
-Most North Central states publish their budget documents in 2022 compared to 2020.
+“It is evident from the 2022 SNBTS on the public availability of budget document and transparency that there are positive changes.
+Most of the North Central states now publish their budget documents in 2022 compared to 2020.

-“Nevertheless, in terms of state-by-state performance, none of the states provided extensive budget information to the public in 2022.
-Only Kogi State can be said to be significantly transparent and provide an adequate amount of budget information to the public, as they score more than 60 percent,” he said.

 Read also: Kogi 2023: Over 500 SDP, PDP members in Ofu dump Dino, Muri for Ododo APC